devsecops-workshop/workshop-guide/content/4-outer-loop/_index.md

 ### Create a new `s2i-java` ClusterTask

-The first thing is to create a new source-to-image Task by copying and modifying the default `s2i-java` task to automatically update the **ImageStream** to point to Quay:
+The first thing is to create a new source-to-image Task to automatically update the **ImageStream** to point to Quay.
+You could of course copy and modify the default `s2i-java` task using the build-in YAML editor of the web console.
+But to make this as painless as possible we have prepared the needed YAML object definition for you already.

+- Login to your bastion host via SSH, from here you can run `oc` commands
+- Clone the Git repo with the YAML files you'll need: `git clone https://github.com/devsecops-workshop/yaml.git`
+- Change into the `yaml` directory
+- Apply the first YAML: `oc create -f s2i-java-workshop.yml`

+{{% notice tip %}}
+You can do the above steps from any Linux system where you set up the `oc` command.
+{{% /notice %}}

+You should now have a new **ClusterTask** named `s2i-java-workshop`, go to the web console and check:

 - Switch to the **Administrator** console
 - Switch to the `workshop-int` Project
 - Go to **Pipelines**->**Tasks**->**ClusterTasks**
-- Search for the `s2i-java` ClusterTask and open it
+- Search for the `s2i-java-workshop` ClusterTask and open it
-- Switch to the YAML view and copy the content
+- Switch to the YAML view
-- Go back to the **Tasks** view, click the **Create** drop-down and choose **Task**
-- Replace the YAML content with the content you just copied
-- Change the `name:` to `s2i-java-workshop`

-Now we have to extend the Task:
+Please take the time to review the additions to the default `s2i-java` task:

-- In the `params` section add two new parameters (take care of the indentation):
+- In the `params` section are two new parameters:

 ```yaml
 - default: ''